gpheheise/randomstuff/Isomni'hack_TERMS_AND_CONDITIONS.md

 - Covers the conference ticket only.
 - Does NOT include travel, flights, transportation, accommodation, visas, insurance, meals, personal expenses, equipment, cancellation insurance, health coverage, or any other cost whatsoever.
+- Is awarded "as-is" without any warranties, express or implied.
-- Is non-transferable unless permitted by the conference organizer.
+- Is non-transferable except where the conference organizer expressly permits transfer.
+- May not be sold, auctioned, bartered, assigned, pledged, or otherwise exchanged for money or any other consideration.
 - Has no cash value and no cash alternative.
-- May not be exchanged or resold.
+- May not be redeemed, converted, or substituted for monetary payment or reimbursement.
+- Does not entitle the winner to claim the market value of the ticket in money.
 - May not be substituted except at the Organizer’s sole and absolute discretion.

+The winner shall have no right to demand payment, reimbursement, or compensation in lieu of the ticket under any circumstances.

-All taxes, duties, reporting obligations, and legal compliance requirements are the sole responsibility of the winner.
+All taxes, duties, reporting obligations, and legal compliance requirements arising from acceptance or use of the prize are solely the responsibility of the winner.

 ---